 4-H members are developing caring relationships, learning leadership and life skills, and providing service to others and their communities.
 The skills learned through 4-H help young people become competent, caring, and contributing citizens.
 The white symbolizes purity.
 The green represents nature's most common color and is emblematic of youth, life, and growth.

-The 4-H Youth Livestock Program is the largest animal science project area enabling youth to develop their interest in beef cattle, sheep, and swine in their 4-H projects.
+The 4-H and FFA Youth Livestock Program is the largest animal science project area enabling youth to develop their interest in beef cattle, sheep, and swine in their 4-H projects.
 Youth learn about selection, care, and feeding of livestock, animal health, and importance of good record keeping.
 Emphasis for these projects continues to be focused on life skill development.

-This program offers competitions such as livestock judging and stockmen's contests as well as livestock shows at the county, district, and state levels.
+This agriculture program offers competitions such as livestock judging and stockmen's contests as well as livestock shows at the county, district, and state levels.

 4-H members pledge to build a better community, country, and world.The mission of 4-H is to assist youth, and adults working with those youth, to gain additional knowledge, life skills, and attitudes that will further their development as self-directing, contributing, and productive members of society.